Positivity of Peterson Schubert Calculus: Introduction

+\begin{thm}[Duality Theorem] Let $I, J$ be subsets of the set of simple roots $\Delta$ and let $v_I\in W$ be any Coxeter element for $I$.
+Then

-where $m(v_I)$ is the multiplicity of the (unique) intersection point of $X^{v_I} \cap \Pet_I$. \end{thm} See~\cref{thm:duals} below.
-The varieties $X^{v_I}$ and $\Pet_I$ intersect at the unique point $w_I$, the longest element in the subgroup $W_I$ determined by $I$.
-This was observed e.g. in \cite{insko.tymoczko:intersection.theory} and it is among the main ingredients in the proof of the duality theorem.
+where $m(v_I) \in \mathbb{Z}_{>0}$ is the multiplicity of the (unique) intersection point of $X^{v_I} \cap \Pet_I$. \end{thm} This follows because the varieties $X^{v_I}$ and $\Pet_I$ intersect at a unique point, namely $w_I$, the longest element in the subgroup $W_I$ determined by $I$.
 The remaining part of the proof exploits the poset structure of the affine paving by Peterson cells, along with the duality of Schubert classes in $G/B$.

-While this paper was in preparation, a version of \cref{thm:dualsintro} appeared in the preprint \cite{abe.horiguchi.kuwata.zeng:left-right}, in the non-equivariant type A case, for a specific choice of Coxeter elements.
-Their methods are different from ours, and utilize that the classes $p_I$ are products (up to scaling) of pull-backs of certain Schubert divisors; cf. \S 4 in {\em loc.cit.} Such `Giambelli formulae' were found in arbitrary Lie type by Drellich \cite{drellich:monk}.
+A non-equivariant version of this theorem has appeared in the literature in type A in a recent preprint \cite{abe.horiguchi.kuwata.zeng:left-right}, and may be deduced in general Lie type from \cite{insko.tymoczko:intersection.theory, insko:schubert}, where the intersection $X^{v_I} \cap \Pet(I)$ was analyzed.
+Besides working non-equivariantly, a key restriction in all these papers is that the Coxeter elements $v_I$ are not arbitrary, but depend on a certain ordering of the simple roots.
+Our approach removes this restriction.
+In \cref{sec:intmult}, we give algorithms to calculate the aforementioned multiplicities based on equivariant localization, and closed formulae for a particular basis; see also \Cref{intro:ClassicalFormulae} below and the related discussion.
+A formula for $m(v_I)$ for any Coxeter element $v_I$ was recently obtained in \cite{goldin.singh}; see \cref{generalFormula} below.